 Why are companies investing in technology for smart buildings?
-The obvious draw is the significant cost reductions that can be achieved: on energy consumption, on operating expenses, and even on the cost of space itself.
+The obvious draw is the significant cost reductions that can be achieved on energy consumption and operating expenses.
 Yet there are other compelling reasons that smart HVAC, sensors and other smart buildings technology give companies a competitive edge:

 - Reduced operating expenses allow companies to invest more in revenue producing initiatives, such as development of products and services

 - Savings can be re-invested in workplace transformation programs that can help attract talent, improve collaboration, and drive new ideas and innovation

 - Greater control over building systems, as well as the intelligence needed to make better facilities management strategic decisions

 BONUS: you can even use smart buildings technology to improve employee experience.
 At a time when companies are striving to attract workers back to the office, the importance of workplace experience has never been greater.

 Wondering where to start?
 Read on to learn about smart HVAC and space optimization technology designed to modernize your workplace while also cutting facilities expenses.

 Why smart HVAC is so smart

 Smart HVAC technology reduces energy costs, lessens the workload on facilities staff, and provides better comfort conditions for employees.
 But what exactly is smart HVAC and how does it work?

 Like other types of smart building technology, smart HVAC uses sensors that integrate with your building automation system.
 These sensors collect data about the conditions throughout your building.
 Other specialized HVAC equipment provides the ability to fine-tune temperature, humidity, and air flow in various zones (based on data from the sensors) to optimize comfort while reducing energy consumption.